-The travel freak in me saw us at Delhi at start of October 2016 and at Bali at end of October 2016!
-Bali is a Hindu state within Indonesia extremely rich in nature, temples, rice fields, seanic seasides, cheap accommodation, great food, paintings, nicest people and service.
-Also now that it’s visa free for Indians (and many Asian nationalities) and that rubbish airport tax removed, THIS IS the time to visit Bali, repeatedly.
+The travel freak in me saw us at Delhi at the start of October 2016 and at Bali at end of October 2016!
+Bali is a Hindu state within Indonesia extremely rich in nature, temples, rice fields, scenic seasides, cheap accommodation, great food, paintings, nicest people and service.
+Also now that it’s visa-free for Indians (and many Asian nationalities) and that rubbish airport tax removed, THIS IS the time to visit Bali, repeatedly.

-I try to keep my recommendations at best possible deals in budget prices and serving family with young kids.
+I try to keep my recommendations within budget prices and serving families with young kids.
 So here goes for Bali.

-Bali doesn’t have much public transport and best is to hire car with or without driver.
-Our tour friend has always been Mayun (In Bali Travel) and whomsoever I recommended with him has come back happy.
-Bali is filled with nice drivers but Mayun is non fussy and very flexible.
-Charges 45USD = 60 SGD = 3000INR for whole day sightseeing (won’t mind if 8-9 hrs becomes 10-11hrs) and willing to drive back to hotel for kids to sleep at noon, then restart.
-Also his recommended restaurants are budget classy finds and he took us to massive wholesale gifts shopping outlet where only Indonesian tourist and locals shop.
+Bali doesn’t have much public transport options and hence the best way to move around is to hire a car with or without a driver.
+Our tour friend there has always been Mayun (In Bali Travel) and whomsoever I recommended with him has come back happy.
+Bali is filled with nice drivers but Mayun is non-fussy and very flexible.
+Charges 45USD = 60 SGD = 3000INR for whole day sightseeing (won’t mind if 8-9 hrs becomes 10-11hrs) and willing to drive back to the hotel for kids to sleep at noon and then restart.
+Also, his recommended restaurants are budget classy finds and he took us to massive wholesale gifts shopping outlet where only Indonesian tourists and locals shop.
 Outside tourists have no clue.

-Trust Mayun to be flexible, non interfering and give good outing at budget prices.
+Trust Mayun to be flexible, non-interfering and give good outing at budget prices.
 I normally get him to arrange for entire day tour including buy entrance tickets and water sports options.
-If you walk into a water sports outlet they will fleece you – average they will charge 50 USD per ride – whilst Mayun got us for less than half the price at semi peak season.
+If you walk into a water sports outlet they will fleece you – an average they will charge 50 USD per ride – whilst Mayun got us for less than half the price at the semi-peak season.

 Keep watersports, beach and souvenirs shopping for one day.
 The other day this is the suggested itinerary on what to do, what not to do.
 Essentially if you cover these six spots below, you would have seen best of Bali within a day.

 2. Gunung Kawi temple – From the volcano head straight to Gunung Kawi temple.
-Here you get fun of a temple as well as touch by the sprawling rice fields.
-This means you don’t need to see rice terraces separately – which are normally from a distance.
-Gunung Kawi temple is cheap, non touristy, serene but has some 15 mins of steps descending and ascending – aged people or people with disable issues do note.
-Internet will tell you to visit the excess touristy Besakih temple where almost everyone asks you for money and spoils experience.
+Here you get the fun of a temple, as well as walk by the sprawling rice fields.
+This means you don’t need to view rice terraces separately – which are normally from a distance.
+Gunung Kawi temple is cheap, non-touristy, serene – but has some 15 mins of steps descending and ascending – aged people or people with disability issues do note.
+Internet will tell you to visit the excess touristy Besakih temple where almost everyone asks you for money and spoils the experience.
 Avoid that temple.
-Go for Gunung Kawi temple and get rice fields experience even close.
+Go to Gunung Kawi temple and get rice fields experience up close, instead.

 3. Hot springs temple

 4. Lunch at Bale Udang Mang EngKing restaurant Ubud.
 Must experience.
 Lunch for four with mocktails, desert and seafood will barely cost 500K IDR = 60 SGD = 45 USD.
 And by the rice fields inside stylish gazebos.
-We ordered full fish, tom yam seafood soup inside a giant coconut, four stylo drinks, one vegetable and one egg plant crispy starters and bill was 20% lesser than the amount I mentioned above.
+We ordered full fish, tom yam seafood soup inside a giant coconut, four stylo drinks, one vegetable and one eggplant crispy starter and the bill was 20% lesser than the amount I mentioned above.

 Thanks for reading my blog.
-I can assure you, for budget travellers who seek better value than the money they pay, these tips would be the best.
-Imagine, the blog above covered sightseeing in one day with all points from temples to cliffs by the ocean to volcano to lunch by rice fields all in a day.
+I can assure you, for budget travellers who seek better value than the money they pay, these tips would help.
+Imagine, the blog above: it covered sightseeing of all key points from temples to cliffs by the ocean to the volcano to lunch by rice fields – all within a day.

-So enjoy Bali, enjoy life.
+So enjoy Bali and enjoy life.
 Do not over stress in life.
-Your job is a transaction for the service you give and money you get.
+Your job is a transaction for the service you give and the money you get.
 Don’t make that your life.
-Your life is with the people who love and respect you, be around you!
-Always laughing together.
+Your life is with the people who love you, respect you and always want to be around you!
+Always laugh together.
 In 2017 we laughed together at Kerala, at Delhi, at Singapore, at Costa Del Sol, at Paris, at Barcelona, at Bangkok, at Gibraltar.
 You must too.